A tourist's guide to regularity structures and singular stochastic PDEs: Basics on regularity structures

 Hairer's theory of regularity structures builds on Gubinelli's approach \cite{GubinelliControlled} to T. Lyons' theory of rough paths and rough differential equations \cite{Lyons98}.
 This is a theory of controlled ordinary differential equations

 driven by irregular controls $\bf X$.
-Gubinelli's notion of `path controlled by a rough path $\bf X$' gives a Taylor-like description of a path around each time $s$ in terms of `monomials' given by the different components of the increments of the rough path $\bf X$ between the running time and time $s$.
-This notion of controlled path turns out to be stable by nonlinear maps and by a map defining the integral against the reference rough path $\bf X$.
-These facts allow to formulate controlled ordinary differential equations driven by a rough path as an integral equation in a space of controlled paths and to prove local well-posedness of the equation under regularity assumptions on the vector fields involved in the dynamics by fixed point arguments.

-Hairer chooses a similar angle to build his theory of singular stochastic PDEs.
-He provides a setting whose rough path analogue not only gives a pointwise description of a potential solution path $z$, but also a `local' description of the $\bbR^k$-valued distribution $V(z_t)d{\bf X}_t$ on a time interval, around each time $s$, sticking to a differential formulation of the problem.
-We start this section by explaining in Section \ref{SectionLocalExpansionDevices} in simple terms why this strategy of local expansion devices automatically brings algebra into play, independently of any problem of dynamical nature.
+Gubinelli's notion of `path controlled by a rough path $\bf X$' gives a Taylor-like description of a path around each time $s$ in terms of some `monomials' given by the different components of the increments of the rough path $\bf X$ between the running time $t$ and the fixed time $s$.
+This notion of controlled path turns out to be stable by (regular enough) nonlinear maps and by the operator $d^{-1}$ defining the integral against the reference rough path $\bf X$.
+These facts allow to formulate controlled ordinary differential equations driven by a rough path as an integral equation in a space of controlled paths and to prove local well-posedness of the equation under some mild regularity assumptions on the vector fields involved in the dynamics by some fixed point arguments.
+There is no need to know anything about rough path in this work.)
+Hairer chooses a similar angle to build his theory of singular stochastic PDEs, with an important add on.
+In the context of the above controlled differential equation, the theory of regularity structures provides a setting in which one has not only a pointwise description of a potential solution path $z$ but also a `local' description of the $\bbR^k$-valued distribution $V(z_t)d{\bf X}_t$ on some time interval around every fixed time $s$.
+This way, all the terms that are involved in the analysis of the controlled differential equation are described in terms of some local expansion.